 Eligible Locations Adjustment Process (ELAP)

-The FCC Wireline Competition Bureau has established a voluntary challenge process – the Eligible Locations Adjustment Process (ELAP) – to facilitate post-auction review and potential adjustment of the defined CAF II Auction deployment obligations (and associated support) on a state-by-state basis if the total number of locations funded by the program exceeds the number of actual locations.
+The FCC Wireline Competition Bureau established a voluntary challenge process – the Eligible Locations Adjustment Process (ELAP) – to facilitate post-auction review and potential adjustment of the defined CAF II Auction deployment obligations (and associated support) on a state-by-state basis if the total number of locations funded by the program exceeds the number of actual locations.

-USAC, in conjunction with the FCC, has designed an online portal – called the ELAP module – to accept ELAP information from CAF II Auction support recipients seeking to participate in the process (Participants), as well as individuals, entities and governing authorities that have demonstrated a direct and verifiable interest in obtaining funded service within the Participant’s service area (Stakeholders) and want to submit challenges.
+USAC, in conjunction with the FCC, designed an online portal – called the ELAP module – to accept ELAP information from CAF II Auction support recipients seeking to participate in the process (Participants), as well as individuals, entities and governing authorities that demonstrated a direct and verifiable interest in obtaining funded service within the Participant’s service area (Stakeholders) and want to submit challenges.
 The ELAP module is accessible through E-File.

 How It Works